IBM/ibm-licensing-operator/CONTRIBUTING.md

 ```shell
 bash ./common/scripts/install-linters-development.sh
 ```
-The script needs root privalaged so it is recommended to use `sudo` option.
+Some commands need root privileges, so provide your password upon being asked.

 - if you have an error during `make check`, for example: